LinbuduLab/pnpm-vscode-helper/README.md

 - pnpm workspace configuration hover & completions.
 - select from your workspace packages and run scripts with easy filtering.
 - upgrade or remove your workspace root / workspace packages dependencies.
-- publish your plain node package(as multirepo) oand workspace packages(as monorepo) with interactive prompt.
+- publish your plain node package(as multirepo) and workspace packages(as monorepo) with interactive prompt.
 - navigate to a workspace package from its dependent by `workspace:` protocol.

 ## Commands